PlasmaFAIR/intro_to_automation/1_reusable_module/README.md

 - Install the `black` formatter and the `ruff` linter using `pip`
 - Run `black` -- what has it changed?
-- Run `ruff` and fix the issues
+- Run `ruff` -- what are the issues?
+Fix them
-- Run these tools frequently
+- Run these tools frequently!

 **Advanced:**